farscape-project/nekrs_examples/examples/laminarPipe/README.md

 The `.udf` (user-defined functions) file is used to read parameters from `[CASEDATA]` (in `UDF_Setup0`) and pass them to the occa kernels (in `UDF_LoadKernels`).
 It also adds in the `.oudf` file using an `#include` directive.

 The `.oudf` (OCCA/OKL user-defined functions) file is used to set boundary conditions, which must be done on the device.
-The inlet condition requires a `velocityDirichletConditions` function to set `bc->{u,v,w}`, and in this case is used to set the parabolic inlet profile.
-The outlet condition requires a `pressureDirichletConditions` function to set `bc->p`, and in this case implements the stabilised outflow condition proposed by Dong et al in accordance with several official NekRS examples (though is likely not necessary for this example and could instead be replaced with `bc->p = 0.0`).
+The inlet condition requires a `codedFixedValueVelocity` function to set `bc->{u,v,w}`, and in this case is used to set the parabolic inlet profile.
+The outlet condition requires a `codedFixedValuePressure` function to set `bc->p`, and in this case implements the stabilised outflow condition proposed by Dong et al in accordance with several official NekRS examples (though is likely not necessary for this example and could instead be replaced with `bc->p = 0.0`).

 To set up the case, first create the mesh (a .jou script for Coreform Cubit is provided, which creates a `.exo` exodus mesh) and convert it to .re2 format using the `exo2nek` utility available from https://github.com/Nek5000/Nek5000/tree/master/tools.
 To run the case, ensure the NekRS environment is active and run `./run.sh`; if the simulation runs successfully several `laminarPipe0.f*` files will be created containing the output results, and the `nrsvis` command in the script will create a `laminarPipe.nek5000` file which allows ParaView or VisIt to read the outputs.
 Running `./clean.sh` will remove the outputs and logs but preserve the `.cache` (allowing you to re-run the simulation with minor changes), though if major changes are made you may need to run `./clean_all` to delete the `.cache`.

 # Compatability

-Tested with NekRS v23.0
+!NOT YET!
+Tested with NekRS v24

 # Requirements